Tips for maintaining your electric bike

 - Discharging and recharging : To extend the life of your battery, avoid leaving it fully charged or discharged for long periods.
 If you're not going to be using the bike for a long time, remember to charge the battery as little as possible to prevent it from remaining flat for too long.
 According to Bosch, a charge level of between 30% and 60% is ideal for long-term storage.

-- Climatic conditions: don't leave your battery in the sun for hours on end, and put it under cover when it's freezing.
+- Climatic conditions : don't leave your battery in the sun for hours on end, or in very damp places, and put it in a sheltered place when it's freezing.

 Updating your bike's software